 What do I have to do to win?

 Just as each country has its own flag, we want you to draw, paint or make a collage of a picture of a flag to represent the Earth.
-Your drawing will be placed underneath the Envisat logo in landscape format.
+As you can see from the picture, your drawing will be placed underneath the Envisat logo in landscape format.

 Prize-winning entries will be chosen on the basis of originality and simplicity, remember, it must be visible from a distance.
 Your picture should be in colour and accompanied by a short text of not more than 300 words telling us what your flag represents.